ayubix/SearchEngine/README.md

 # SearchEngine
-Search engine Implementation, based on the DFS algorithm,  which crawls over all pages of a given website .
-Using Kafka , Redis , ElasticSearch and Doker
+Designed and implemented a search engine using the DFS algorithm.
+Employed Kafka, Redis, and Elasticsearch for efficient crawling and content extraction from specified URLs.